Updated Oct. 1, 2021

 - Provide premium pay for workers performing essential work during the pandemic.
 Premium pay is defined as an additional amount up to $13 per hour, with a cap of $25,000 for any individual eligible worker.

 - Invest in broadband infrastructure.

-While the American Rescue Plan gives counties broad flexibility to decide how best to use their recovery funds, Treasury's guidance places some parameters around the money they receive to ensure the funds are used for their intended purposes.
+While the American Rescue Plan gives counties broad flexibility to decide how best to use their recovery funds, Treasury's guidance lists a few restrictions to ensure counties are using the recovery funds for their intended purposes.

+Counties can't deposit the funds into a pension program.
 Other ineligible uses include funding debt service, paying legal settlements or judgments, and depositing recovery money into rainy day funds or financial reserves.
-See Treasury's Interim Final Rule for details.

-Here are links to some key resources on the American Rescue Plan:
+Key resources and guidance on the American Rescue Plan: